fygar256/lgbt/README.md

 Headers and footers will be required to run in the target language.
 Headers, footers, and map files for C, Python, Ruby,Common Lisp, and x86_64 asssembly for FreeBSD are provided.

+For converting to assembly language other than x86_64 on FreeBSD, please refer to the map, header, and tailor files for x86_64 on FreeBSD.

 The number of command line arguments and their interpretation are as follows:

 ### For general-purpose languages